texfaq/texfaq.github.io/FAQ-overfull.md

 More subtle (but more tricky to manage) are the microtypographic extensions provided by pdfTeX.
-Since pdfTeX is the default ''engine'' for LaTeX and ConTeXt work in all distributions, nowadays, the extensions are available to all.
-There are two extensions, margin kerning and font expansion; margin kerning only affects the visual effect of the typeset page, and has little effect on the ability of the paragraph setter to ''get things right''.
+Since pdfTeX is the default "engine" for LaTeX and ConTeXt work in all distributions, nowadays, the extensions are available to all.
+There are two extensions, margin kerning and font expansion; margin kerning only affects the visual effect of the typeset page, and has little effect on the ability of the paragraph setter to "get things right".
-Font expansion works like a subtler version of the trick that `\emergencystretch` plays: pdfTeX ''knows'' that your current font may be stretched (or shrunk) to a certain extent, and will do that ''on the fly'' to optimise the setting of a paragraph.
+Font expansion works like a subtler version of the trick that `\emergencystretch` plays: pdfTeX "knows" that your current font may be stretched (or shrunk) to a certain extent, and will do that "on the fly" to optimise the setting of a paragraph.
 This is a powerful tool in the armoury of the typesetter.

 As mentioned above, the microtypographic extensions are tricky beasts